DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

-allowGrouping | boolean | If true, a component that toggles a column's grouping state is rendered groupByColumn | () => void | Toggles grouping for a column allowDragging | boolean | If true, an end-user can start dragging a column by the header cell dragPayload | any | A data object that identifies the corresponding column in the drag'n'drop context
+allowGrouping | boolean | If true, a component that toggles a column's grouping state is rendered groupByColumn | () => void | Toggles grouping for a column allowDragging | boolean | If true, an end-user can start dragging a column by the header cell dragPayload | any | A data object that identifies the corresponding column in the drag-and-drop context

 ## Plugin Developer Reference